In one of the most memorable mid-1990s episodes of The Simpsons, the curmudgeonly misanthrope Charles Montgomery Burns achieves a lifelong dream:

 Only a cartoon villain would propose an idea as absurd as blocking out the sunshine.
 But in the real world we find its economic equivalent: opposing economic growth.

-A prime example is Eugene McCarraher, an associate professor of humanities at Villanova University, who recently wrote in The Hedgehog Review:
+A prime example is Eugene McCarraher, an associate professor of humanities at Villanova University, who wrote in The Hedgehog Review:

 The beatific vision of the capitalist moral imagination is the Gross Domestic Product: the yearly growth in the volume of goods and services whose increase is never questioned.